pedropasqualini/hs-lineup-calculator/README.md

 ### Data Input

-The tool gathers data from HSReplay (or allows manual user input, though currently limited to decks available on HSReplay).
-Using this data:

-It generates an artificial field of lineups based on the frequency of each deck.
+The tool gathers data from [HSReplay](https://hsreplay.net/meta/#tab=matchups) (or allows manual user input, though currently limited to decks available on HSReplay).
+Using this data it generates an artificial field of lineups based on the frequency of each deck.
 The distribution of lineups approximates a bell curve, ensuring realistic simulation conditions.

 ### Win Rate Calculation